Venezuelans In Fla. Face 900-Mile Trip To Vote

-GREG ALLEN, BYLINE: There are nearly 20,000 Venezuelans who are registered to vote in Florida.
-Most have arrived here in the last decade, since Hugo Chavez took power.
+Nearly 20,000 Venezuelans living in Florida are registered to vote, and most arrived in the past decade, since Chavez took power.
 He upended the old power structure, installing a socialist government that seized property and nationalized industries.

-One of the expatriates is 94-year-old Lophanie Bertrand.
-She says she's determined to cast her ballot Sunday to oust Chavez.

-ALLEN: Chavez has caused a lot of pain, she says, and poor people in Venezuela don't have enough to eat.
+One of the expatriates is Lophanie Bertrand, 94, who says she's determined to cast her ballot Sunday to oust Chavez.
+She says he has caused a lot of pain, and poor people in Venezuela don't have enough to eat.

-But like all Venezuelans in Miami, to vote on Sunday, Bertrand will have to travel nearly nine hundred miles to New Orleans.
+But like all Venezuelans in Miami, to vote, Bertrand will have to travel nearly 900 miles to New Orleans.
 That's because earlier this year, Chavez closed the Venezuelan consulate in Miami.
-He took that action after the U.S. State Department expelled the Venezuelan Consul, charging that she was involved in a cyber-terrorism plot.
+He took that action after the U.S. State Department expelled the Venezuelan consul, charging that she was involved in a cyberterrorism plot.

 Bertrand now lives in Miami with another daughter, Giselle Beauvoir.
 But Beauvoir says when she began investigating the cost of traveling by air with her mother to New Orleans to vote, she realized it would be too expensive.

-GISELLE BEAUVOIR: I was so sad and, you know, thinking about what the best to do.
-Because I could tell my mother, Listen, in this election, you aren't going to be able to vote.
-It's the most important election, I think, in her life.
+"I was so sad, thinking about what the best to do," Beauvoir says.
+"Because I couldn't tell my mother, 'Listen, in this election, you aren't going to be able to vote.'
+It's the most important election I think in her life."

-The seats are being mostly filled by elderly and disabled, Venezuelans who may not be up to the 16 hour bus ride to New Orleans.
-It's a non-partisan group, but volunteer Alyssa Perez concedes the vast majority of those involved, in fact the vast majority of Venezuelans in the U.S., oppose Chavez.
+The seats are being mostly filled by elderly and disabled Venezuelans who may not be up to the 16-hour bus ride to New Orleans.
+It's a nonpartisan group, but volunteer Alyssa Perez concedes the vast majority of those involved, in fact the vast majority of Venezuelans in the U.S., oppose Chavez.

-ALYSSA PEREZ: We're out of our country for a reason, you know.
+"We're out of our country for a reason, you know.
 And it's basically, well, because of the current government.
-So most of us want to be able to go back to our country, maybe not live there, but be able to go back and forth and to have our children go there.
-And we still have families, we have to fight for, there.
-So I think that is what got us all together, you know?
+Most of us want to be able to go back to our country, maybe not live there, but be able to go back and forth and have our children go there.
+And we still have families we have to fight for there.
+So, I think that is what got us all together," Perez says.

 Some 1,100 Venezuelans will be flying from Miami on Sunday.
 Many more will travel in buses.
-In all, seven or eight thousand Venezuelans from Florida are expected to make the trip.
+In all, up to 8,000 Venezuelans from Florida are expected to make the trip.

-"The government will make sure that, you know, they will threaten you, they will scare you, they will, you know, do last minute things that you're going to think about it.
-Outside Venezuela, we don't have that.
+"The government will make sure, they will threaten you, they will scare you, they will, you know, do last-minute things that you're going to think about it.
+Outside of Venezuela, we don't have that.
 We're not going to be jobless because we go vote and so on and so forth.
-So it's a genuine vote that only wants the best for the country.
+So, it's a genuine vote that only wants the best for the country," Olavarria says.

 Olavarria's only concern now is whether the Venezuelan consulate in New Orleans will be able to handle several thousand determined Venezuelan voters.